 Rita Abrams' "Mill Valley" song spans decades and oceans.
 A chance encounter with the song transports one library staffer right back to "the little place where life feels very fine and free."
 Join us as we revisit the spirit of Mill Valley through Rita's classic, 1970 oral history interview.
 Does Rita's idyllic picture of Mill Valley still hold true?
 Click through for the story, audio excerpts and a link to the full interview and transcript.

 On Wednesday, January 4th, writer and publisher Steve McNamara discusses the impact of the Pacific Sun on the political culture of Mill Valley and Marin, and why one of the best jobs at San Quentin State Prison is writing for the inmate-produced newspaper.

-From December 9th through the month of May, the Lucretia Little History Room of the Mill Valley Public Library will display a one-of-a-kind handcrafted steam engine model that was built 105 years ago by the once-world-famous Mill Valley and Mount Tamalpais Scenic Railway.
+From December 9th, 2016 through February 2020, the Lucretia Little History Room of the Mill Valley Public Library will display a one-of-a-kind handcrafted steam engine model that was built 105 years ago by the once-world-famous Mill Valley and Mount Tamalpais Scenic Railway.

 Join Alexandra Kenin Wednesday, December 7th in the Creekside Room as she discuss some of the major changes to San Francisco’s natural areas and who drove these changes.